-Shimmick is rehabilitating the lock structure at the LaGrange Lock and Dam.
-The current structure consists of a single 110-foot-wide by 600-foot-long lock with two miter gates and four tainter valves.
+Shimmick rehabilitated the lock structure at the LaGrange Lock and Dam.
+The current structure consisted of a single 110-foot-wide by 600-foot-long lock with two miter gates and four tainter valves.

 In the last 20 years, only one other Rock Island project exceeded the magnitude of the LaGrange project, but that project was split into multiple contracts and took nearly 10 years to execute, unlike LaGrange, which was substantially completed in a single construction season.